pbarczewski/bookStore/README.md

 type: localhost:8080 on your browser

 ## Status
-As it was mentioned working on the project is in progress.
+As it was mentioned working on the project is in progress, and it is still developed.
 It is an alpha version, most of the features are disabled, or not working.
-The project is still developed
+Some of tabs are lead nowhere, there are also many placeholders which are going to be replaced with normal content

+### What is already done
+- [x] The page is filled with some content
+- [x] Working "Books" and "Authors" tab.
+- [x] Reviewing single Books and single Authors is enable as well.

 ### What will be done next
-[ ] "Category" tab, searching by category
+- [ ] "Category" tab, searching by category
-[ ] Working "Top" tab
+- [ ] Working "Top" tab
-[ ] More content, more books, authors and categories
+- [ ] More content, more books, authors and categories
-[ ] Page layout improvements
+- [ ] Page layout improvements
-[ ] User registration with authorized login and password
+- [ ] User registration with authorized login and password